 I would like to put on the record my thanks to my hon.
 Friend for the work he did as a Minister in my Department that led to the setting up of the expert working group, which I think has taken this issue forward and which he championed.
 His experience of the life sciences industry was incredibly helpful.
 I take on board both his points.
 It is absolutely right that this needs to focus on patient safety and how we put in place processes that help people suffering now and avoid it happening in the future.
 His point about training is a very good one.

-I welcome the Secretary of State’s statement, though it would have been nice for the victims to have heard a little more about the legal aid and compensation issue.
+I welcome the Secretary of State’s statement, although would have been nice for the victims to have heard a little more about the legal aid and compensation issue.
 He was absolutely right to describe our regulatory framework as world leading.
 It is, of course, European and precautionary based.
 Will he dissociate himself from the Foreign Secretary’s comments last week in which he included medicines regulation in the list of those areas for which he favoured full regulatory divergence?

 As the right hon.
 Gentleman knows—we have had these discussions at the Health Select Committee—this country makes an enormous contribution to medicines regulation across Europe, because of our extensive scientific base, and we very much hope that those links continue.